-NorthAmerican energy is expected to play a vital role in energy security and the energy transition over the coming decades.
-The domestic power market benefits from an abundance of renewable energy sources and robust demand for electricity driven by immigration and growing corporate demand.
+North American energy is expected to play a vital role in energy security and the energy transition over the coming decades.
+Its domestic power market benefits from an abundance of renewable energy sources and robust demand for electricity driven by immigration, growing corporate demand, and improving global accessibility.

-Key Data as at 31 Dec 2023
+Key Data as at 31 Dec 2024